 Dr. Mak has spent his entire career trying to avoid harming the heart when delivering radiation to the chest.
 In 2019, he published a paper with Anju Nohria, MD, director of the Brigham’s Cardio-Oncology Program, on the cardiac complications of radiation therapy in lung cancer patients in the Journal of the American College of Cardiology.

 “As a radiation oncologist, I’m always thinking about ways to prevent cardiac injury from radiation, so when Dr. Zei approached me with the idea of treating cardiac arrhythmias by delivering high-dose radiation to patients’ hearts, it went against the grain of everything I have learned,” says Dr. Mak.

 The Brigham is the First in the Northeastern U.S. to Provide SBRT

-After realizing the technique’s promise, Dr. Mak and Dr. Zei spent two years learning how to target arrythmias in human hearts, safely and effectively.
+After realizing the technique’s promise, Dr. Mak and Dr. Zei spent two years learning how to target arrhythmias in human hearts, safely and effectively.
 The first patient was treated in December of 2018.
 To date, the Cardiac SBRT Program has treated six patients with recurrent VT under compassionate use.

-“The idea of directing a concentrated radiation beam to an arrythmia source in a noninvasive way is game-changing,” says Dr. Zei.
+“The idea of directing a concentrated radiation beam to an arrhythmia source in a noninvasive way is game-changing,” says Dr. Zei.
 “There’s been a tremendous interest in this therapy recently and the field is expanding rapidly.
 Not only is SBRT very low risk, it has been shown to be quite effective.”